mycode05/Computer_Guessing_game_project2/README.md

 # Computer_guessing_game_project2
-This is my secondproject in github
+This is my second project in github
+This project is about compter guessing the number the user has in his mind